 Dr. Robert B. Sloan is the president of Houston Baptist University and has served in this capacity since September 1, 2006.
-Under Dr. Sloan’s visionary leadership, the University is experiencing unprecedented growth as he and his administrative team work to implement the goals, or pillars, in HBU’s twelve-year vision, The Ten Pillars: Faith and Reason in a Great City.
+Under Dr. Sloan’s visionary leadership, the University is experiencing unprecedented growth as he and his administrative team work to implement the goals, or pillars, in HBU’s vision, The Ten Pillars.

 HBU has grown during Dr. Sloan’s tenure, including multiple years of record-breaking numbers both in undergraduate and graduate students.
 As reported by Dr. Sloan, many factors are responsible for this growth, but the most important are the University’s faithfulness to its historic Christian mission and its rigorous pursuit of its Ten Pillars vision.

 Other changes to the undergraduate academic program under Dr. Sloan’s leadership include the launching of an Honors College in 2008, the implementation in 2011 of a new interdisciplinary Liberal Arts Core Curriculum designed to engage undergraduates with the greatest thinkers, authors, and artists in Western Civilization, and the launch of the HBU McNair Center for Entrepreneurship and Free Enterprise.

 The University’s emphasis on providing a Christian education of the highest quality has become increasingly visible through numerous recent developments.
-These include the growth of HBU’s faculty of acclaimed Christian scholars, including Dr. Craig Evans, best-selling author Lee Strobel, Dr. Holly Ordway, Mary Jo Sharp, Dr. Jeremiah Johnston, and many others, many of whom are actively involved in promoting the University through external media.
+These include the growth of HBU’s faculty of acclaimed Christian scholars, including Dr. Craig Evans, Dr. Holly Ordway, Mary Jo Sharp, and many others, many of whom are actively involved in promoting the University through external media.